SerenityOS/serenity/Documentation/AdvancedBuildInstructions.md

 - `BUILD_EVERYTHING`: builds all optional components, overrides other `BUILD_<component>` flags when enabled
 - `SERENITY_CACHE_DIR`: sets the location of a shared cache of downloaded files.
 Should not need to be set unless managing a distribution package.
 - `ENABLE_NETWORK_DOWNLOADS`: allows downloading files from the internet during the build.
 Default on, turning off enables offline builds.
 For offline builds, the structure of the SERENITY_CACHE_DIR must be set up the way that the build expects.
+- `ENABLE_ACCELERATED_GRAPHICS`: builds features that use accelerated graphics APIs to speed up painting and drawing using native graphics libraries.

 Many parts of the SerenityOS codebase have debug functionality, mostly consisting of additional messages printed to the debug console.
 This is done via the `<component_name>_DEBUG` macros, which can be enabled individually at build time.
 They are listed in [this file](../Meta/CMake/all_the_debug_macros.cmake).